slow-connect/slow-connect/README.md

 * ✨ I am interested in explainable AI, quantum computing, intersections of M, P and CS and more

-* 🧠  I'm learning an exact exponential algorithms.
+* 🧠  I'm learning how to solve NP-hard problems exactly in an effitient way.

 ### Skills